 Best Practices for Sample Rate

-1. Match Sample Rate to Distribution Medium
+1. Match the Setting to the Distribution Medium

 2. Consider Processing Power